 Recently we have completed reading a short novel called Sarah, Plain and Tall.
 This book is set in the pioneer days of American history and is told from Anna’s (the daughters) point of view.
 It is a simple story about a family who needed a mother and how a new woman was able to gradually fit in.
 While reading it, you will also find out lots of information about life on the American prairie.
+The Sarah Plain and Tall Literature Study is a great way to learn more about the characters in this amazing story.

 History / Geography